nadiardgs/paymentology-test/README.md

 The web page contains two file inputs and a compare button.

 The gaol is to read both files and to show a small report on them.

+The example files can be found in files folder.